Commercial Auto Insurance in California: Costs, Benefits, & Who Needs It?

 - The vehicle’s intended use, such as construction, deliveries, transportation, or interstate commerce

 If you’re unsure about the type of liability insurance coverage to carry for your company vehicle, consider getting local insurance professionals.
-Communicating with them about California commercial auto insurance requirements will get you a higher chance of acquiring better coverage.
+Communicating with them about California commercial auto insurance requirements will increase your chances of acquiring better coverage.

 Why Businesses Need California Commercial Auto Insurance?

-If a vehicle is used in jobs related to the person’s occupation, business, or profession, other than using it for commuting, commercial auto insurance is needed.
+Commercial auto insurance is needed if a vehicle is used in jobs related to the person’s occupation, business, or profession other than using it for commuting.

 - If you need higher limits of liability because of the kind of job you have, a commercial vehicle insurance policy may be appropriate.